 - Speed over attention to details

-As you can see, there are lots of easy-to-use landing page builders you can leverage to establish notable web presence at any moment.
-For us, RapidWeaver is a flexible, no-brainer recommendation.
+As you can see, there are some easy-to-use landing page builders you can leverage to establish notable web presence at any moment.
 Additionally, if you need to add animation, try creating it with Hype.
+And if you want to test your page, try Simon.

-Best of all, Hype and RapidWeaver are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 230 top-of-the-line Mac and iOS apps to accelerate your workflow and make your team more productive.
+Best of all, Hype and Simon are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 240 top-of-the-line Mac and iOS apps to accelerate your workflow.
 Try every Setapp app today at no cost and see what this supercharged toolkit can do for you.